aHaugl/OV_Orbit_BLE_Course/README.md

 Let us start by adding some configurations to our prj.conf file:

-**Enable the zephyr PWM driver**
+To enable the zephyr PWM driver add the following to your prj.conf:
 ```C
 # PWM
 CONFIG_PWM=y
 CONFIG_PWM_LOG_LEVEL_DBG=y
 ```

-What we are doig here is that we enable the PWM in our project, so that we can use it to control our motor.
+What we are doing here is that we enable the PWM in our project, so that we can use it to control our motor.
 We will continue by adding the pwm header file near the top of `motor_control.h`. `motor_control.c` will inherit this, as long as it includes `motor_control.h`.
 Add near the top of motor_control.h:

 ```C
 #include <zephyr/drivers/pwm.h>
 ```

 The beauty of Zephyr drivers is that once we have enabled them through configurations in our prj.conf file, it will automagically be enabled and ready for use.

 Every nRF SoC has a set of peripherals available and every DK based on a nRF SoC has a set of predefined devices available.
 The nRF52840DK has among them multiple predefined PWM modules and one of them is the pwm_led that we can use to verify that we've set up our PWM module correctly.